prometheus/client_golang/README.md

 The
 [`examples` directory](https://github.com/prometheus/client_golang/tree/master/examples)
 contains simple examples of instrumented code.

-The [`mixin` directory](https://github.com/prometheus/client_golang/tree/master/mixin) contains a monitoring mixin - a basic dashboard for visualizing Go runtime metrics emitted by processes that use this library.
+Its [`go-runtime-mixin` subdirectory](https://github.com/prometheus/client_golang/tree/master/examples/go-runtime-mixin) contains a [monitoring mixin](https://monitoring.mixins.dev/) - a basic dashboard for visualizing Go runtime metrics emitted by processes that use this library.

 ## Client for the Prometheus HTTP API